 “Well,” Ginny said, “as tempting as that sounds, I thought we agreed that we weren’t ready to live together.
 And staying here every night sounds a lot like living together.”

 “Maybe,” Harry said and shrugged.
-“You know, I didn’t have any issues with sleeping alone before.
+“You know, I didn’t have any problem sleeping alone before.
 But now that I know what this is like… falling asleep with you in my arms… waking up and only having to turn around to see your face…”

 “You’ll have plenty of time to do that,” Ginny said.
 “When we spend the rest of our lives together.”

 Harry could feel a rush of happiness run through his body when she said it.
-If it had been a couple of years earlier, he probably would have laughed and said that no one could know at nineteen if they’d always want to be together.
+If someone had suggested it a couple of years earlier, he probably would have laughed and said that no one could know at nineteen if they would always want to be together.
 But he knew better now.
 He belonged with Ginny; it was obvious in every possible way.
-What she made him feel was not some fickle teenage crush, like the one he had shared with Cho Chang for a short period of time, a few years back.
+What she made him feel was not some fickle teenage crush, like the one he had shared with Cho Chang for a short period of time.
 This was something deeper, stronger, something that he couldn’t quite put his finger on.
 All he knew was that he would always want to be wherever Ginny was, and that he would try his best to make her happy for as long as she would have him.

 “By the way, you’ll be on your own for a couple of nights anyway,” Ginny said.
-“I don’t think I’ve told you this, but you know that we’re playing against Tutshill Tornados in three days.
-And since Gwenog is really unhappy with our performances lately, we’re going to Tutshill already in the morning to stay there until thursday.
+“I don’t think I’ve told you this, but you know how we’re playing against Tutshill Tornados in three days?
+Gwenog is really unhappy with our performances lately, so we’re going to Tutshill already in the morning to stay there until Thursday.
 It will be sort of like a boot camp, I guess.”

 “What?”
 Harry pulled her closer and kissed her neck.
 “You’re going to be gone for a whole three days?
 And nights?”

 Ginny giggled and jokingly tried to push him away.
-“Stop being so clingy,” she bantered.
-“You’re a big boy now, I think you can handle it.”
+“Stop being so clingy,” she teased him.
+“You’re a big boy, I’m sure you can handle it.”